What is a stomach tumor?

-A tumor of the stomach is an abnormal proliferation and dysregulated replication of the cells that make up the stomach.
-Stomach tumors usually grow from the cells of the inner lining of the stomach or muscle that surrounds the lining.
+A stomach tumor is an abnormal proliferation and dysregulated replication of the cells that make up the stomach.
+Stomach tumors usually grow from the cells of the stomach's inner lining or muscle that surrounds the lining.

 Stomach tumors may be either benign (non-cancerous) or malignant (cancerous).
 Malignant tumors are invasive and prone to metastasize (spread to other areas of the body).
 Most tumors of the stomach are malignant.